SirPepe/ornament/Readme.md

 - **`signal` (Signal)**: The signal to subscribe to
 - **`options` (object, optional)**: Update handling options, consisting of...
   - **predicate (function `(instance: T, value) => boolean`, optional)**: If provided, controls whether or not the decorated method is called for a given signal update.
-Gets passed the element instance and the signal's value, and must return a boolean
+Gets passed the element instance and the signal's value, and must return a boolean.
+Note that this method always handles the raw signal value, before and eventual `transform()` is applied.
+  - **transform (function `<U>(instance: T, value) => U`, optional)**: If provided, transforms the signal value into something else.
+The decorated class element must be compatible with the type returned from `transform()`.
   - **activateOn (Array\<string\>, optional):** Ornament event on which to activate the subscription (that is, when to actually subscribe to the Signal).
 Defaults to `["init", "connected"]`.
   - **deactivateOn (Array\<string\>, optional):** Ornament event on which to unsubscribe from the signal.
 Defaults to `["disconnected"]`.